Kenneth P. Bergquist (Department of Defense): Biography

 On June 9, 1987, President of the United States Ronald Reagan announced the nomination of Bergquist as Assistant Secretary of Defense (Special Operations and Low Intensity Conflict).
 Less than a year later, President Reagan nominated Bergquist as Assistant Secretary of the Navy (Manpower and Reserve Affairs), and Bergquist subsequently held this office from June 1988 until November 1989.

-He later served as Associate Coordinator for Counterterrorism.
+Bergquist later served as Associate Coordinator for Counterterrorism.

 In 2001, at the request of the Chairman of the Joint Chiefs of Staff and the commander of the United States Special Operations Command (General Charles R. Holland), Bergquist was recalled to active duty with the rank of brigadier general in order to become the first president of the new Joint Special Operations University, set up to educate intermediate and senior personnel of the Special Operations Forces and senior personnel in the Joint Special Operations Command.

 In the wake of the September 11 attacks, Bergquist was assigned to United States Central Command as special operations staff director for Operation Enduring Freedom.
 In this capacity, he oversaw Unconventional Warfare and Special Operations during the War in Afghanistan.

-Bergquist retired from active duty in July 2002 and has been an independent crisis management and risk mitigation consultant and has been affiliated with a number of companies.
+Bergquist retired from active duty in July 2002 and served as an independent crisis management and risk mitigation consultant and was affiliated with a number of companies.
 Bergquist has been responsible for managing the execution of approximately $100 million of various security and national security related projects in both the Middle East and in the United States.
-Bergquist is currently associated with Jankel Tactical Systems of the United Kingdom.
+Bergquist was associated with Jankel Tactical Systems of the United Kingdom.

+Kenneth P. Bergquist Jr. died on June 7, 2023, at the age of 78.